jvandenaardweg/coinaly/README.md

 ## 🚀 Features
 - Instantly see the current status of your balances and orders.
 Am I making a profit?
 Or am I losing money?
 - Fast selling and buying.
 Instantly react on market movements and quickly sell or buy a crypto coin (in progress)
-- Optimized for mobile screens and mobile performance.
-Always there with you
+- Optimized for mobile screens and fast mobile performance
 - Overview open orders.
 How are my orders performing?
 Should I cancel or adjust them?
 - Easily see how far an open order is from the current market price
 - Better live candlestick chart by [TradingView.com](https://www.tradingview.com/)